 Comparative advantage is the theoretical basis for international trade.
 According to this theory, countries should specialize in producing goods and services with a comparative advantage.
 In other words, they only focus on making an item if it has a lower opportunity cost.
 Meanwhile, for other goods (not having a comparative advantage), they can import them from abroad.
 Therefore, if all countries specialized on this basis, international trade would provide the greatest benefits because all countries would obtain the product at the lowest cost.

-In the example above, Indonesia incurs a lower opportunity cost when producing oranges.
-Thus, Indonesia will specialize in its production.
+In the example above, Indonesia incurs a lower opportunity cost when producing oranges, so it will specialize in this production.
 In contrast, Malaysia specializes in apple production because it has a lower opportunity cost than Indonesia.

 Assume Malaysia and Indonesia sell their products at opportunity cost.
-Therefore, Indonesia sells its oranges for $0.83.
-In contrast, Malaysia sells its apples for $0.89.
+Therefore, Indonesia sells its oranges for $0.83, while Malaysia sells its apples for $0.89.

 Imagine if Malaysia and Indonesia did not specialize.
 For example, apples produced in Indonesia cost $1.2 (opportunity cost for apples is $1.2 = 120/100).
 Meanwhile, oranges in Malaysia will cost $1,125 = 90/80.